ArsiaC01/CAI-Discord-Bot/README.md

 ![Step3](InstructionImages/3Findappsettings.json.png)

   - Paste your bot token between the double-quotes.
+If you don't have your bot token yet, go to the [Discord Developer Portal](https://discord.com/developers/applications) and set up a bot.
 Feel free to customize the bot prefix as well.

 ![Step4](InstructionImages/4InputTokenInappsettings.json.png)